Socially Responsible Investing

 In making determinations based on the principles set forth in this policy, the University shall take into account, among other sources, the social teachings of the Catholic Church and the practices of peer academic institutions.
 The University acknowledges that effective implementation of this policy will require an ongoing commitment to fostering an institutional culture that brings together moral principles and individuals who are committed to integrating the spirit of this policy into the everyday life of the University.

 III.
-STRATEGIES
+Strategies

 The University will implement the SRI Policy through four interrelated strategies: